-Lessons for retailers: Finding opportunities in challenging times
+Lessons for retailers: Finding opportunity in a challenging time

-As retailers contemplate what business will look like as they fully reopen their stores, it's a different perspective for those that have seen the changes forced on retail operations as a chance to transform or adapt their business workflow.
+While retailers contemplate what business will look like as they fully reopen their stores, many are embracing the changes forced on retail operations as a chance to transform or adapt their business workflows.

 While some retailers hunkered down and limited spending, others decided to go in the opposite direction.
-Many companies knew their customers depend on their products to make a living and took the opportunity to expand their services, while more general retail providers looked to keep up their revenue streams.
+Many companies knew their customers depended on their products and took the opportunity to expand their services, while more general retail providers looked to keep up their revenue streams.
 Delivering a broader range of edge-focused services, from implementing faster shipping and delivery to offering new ways of contactless product pickup, the industry has seen an increased focus on the edge of the retail experience.

 Selling on the edge

-Deloitte says digital acceleration is a top priority for 88 percent of retailers surveyed in 2021.
-In-store tech funding, meantime, already reached $2.2 billion in the first quarter of 2021—four times what it was at the same time last year, a global CB Insights report found.
-Funding for e-commerce technology, in particular, jumped 73 percent from the last quarter of 2020 to $11.7 billion, the research firm says.
+Deloitte says digital acceleration was a top priority for 88 percent of retailers surveyed in 2021.
+In-store tech funding, meanwhile, had already reached $2.2 billion in the first quarter of 2021—four times what it was at the same time in the previous year, a global CB Insights report found.
+Funding for e-commerce technology in particular jumped 73 percent from the last quarter of 2020 to $11.7 billion, the research firm says.

-According to Gerri Hinkel, director of solutions and vertical markets at Aruba, a Hewlett Packard Enterprise company, much of this investment has been driven by pandemic necessity.
-But she notes retailers are also taking the long view and deploying edge-driven digital technologies they believe will propel them through whatever things look like in post-pandemic years.
+According to Gerri Hinkel, director of solutions and vertical markets at Aruba, a Hewlett Packard Enterprise company, much of this investment was driven by pandemic necessity.
+But she notes retailers are also taking the long view and deploying edge-driven digital technologies that they believe will propel them through whatever things look like in the future.

 "Meeting the needs of today's shoppers can be challenging," she says.
 "They have higher expectations than ever before for touch-free, interactive, and personalized services.
 I think you'll see a continuing retail appetite, therefore, for smart technologies that facilitate shopping online or in physical stores, making them as smooth, efficient, and enjoyable as possible—for shoppers and workers alike."